mhulo/crave-control-v1/README.md

 If you then open up the ip address of the machine you just installed this on your browser, eg. http://192.168.1.xx you should see a response from c-gate.

-At this stage c-gate should hopefully respond, but with an error because you still need to update ~/cravectl-1/c-gate-config/MYHOME.XML on the host with your actual tags file created by clipsal toolkit.

-After you update MYHOME.XML with your own configuration data, then type;

-`docker-compose down`

-`docker-compose up -d`

-This will close the previous containers and create new ones with the right configuration and will return the current status of each of the units on the c-bus network.
-From here, you can create your own php script (as I am) to create something amazing, or pretty easily edit the docker-compose yaml file to switch out php with something else such as node or python.
+At this stage c-gate should hopefully respond with the levels of everything in the lighting network.
+From here, you can create your own php script (as I am) to create something amazing, or pretty easily edit the docker-compose yaml file to switch out php with something else such as node or python and make something awesome with that.